Wintellect/MSLearn/Introduction to Python/includes/1-create-an-azure-notebook-revised.md

 	_Executing the first cell_

-1. Type the following code, which prompts the user to enter the abbreviation for a U.S. state such as WA or TN and outputs the abbreviation the user entered, into the empty cell.
+1. Add the following code, which prompts the user to enter the abbreviation for a U.S. state such as WA or TN and outputs the abbreviation the user entered, to the empty cell.

 	```python
 	state_abbr = input('Enter the state abbreviation of airport data to prepare:')